 Full Disclosure

 I’m not paid nor asked to write about products or the companies that make them.
-All links in this piece are are FREE — meaning, they’re not sponsored or paid for.
+All links in this piece are FREE — meaning, they’re not sponsored or paid for.
 We like to think a “small” choice, such as purchasing dish towels made in the U.S. by American workers, won’t make a difference.
 It does.

 My mission is to keep manufacturing jobs stateside and this blog is my way of giving back.